 Teams that bolt traditional RBAC onto RAG hit the same failure modes repeatedly.
 None of these are theoretical.
 They show up in production within weeks of deployment, and the patterns are stable enough to name.

 The agent gets a service account with admin-level database access because "it needs to answer questions about anything."
 One compromised credential exposes the entire knowledge base.
+OWASP NHI5 names this explicitly: 26% of organizations believe more than half their service accounts are over-privileged.
 Use delegated identity, or scope service accounts per department.
 Never one identity for everything.

 Chunks get tagged with permission metadata at ingestion and never refreshed when roles change.
 An employee moves from Engineering to Sales — chunks ingested under their old department still surface in their new role's queries, and the Engineering-restricted chunks they authored go invisible to their former team.
 Drift is the default.